gianlucazani/COMP3221_assignment1/README.md

 Least cost path from A to J: ABGJ, link cost: 6.2
 ```

-And this is what A outputs once node J failed.
+And this is what A outputs once node J fails.
 As you can see both node I and node J are not reachable anymore (J is I's only neighbour):

 ```
 I am node A